 Remember, trust is at the center of E-E-A-T. As Google puts it, untrustworthy pages have low E-E-A-T no matter how Experienced, Expert, or Authoritative they may seem.

-John Mueller, Google’s Search Advocate, has emphasized in various forums that Google doesn’t automatically detect and penalize AI-generated content.
+In various forums, John Mueller, Google’s Search Advocate, has emphasized that Google doesn’t automatically detect and penalize AI-generated content.
+However, content that lacks credibility appears spammy or fails to add user value and may be demoted.

 In short, this means writers need to focus on quality and authenticity—AI-generated or not.